 This observation is not trivial.
 First, it clearly confirms the significance of variations of a few hundredths of a degree and the quality of the calibration.
-Second, and more important, it demonstrates that the plume varies in time grossly as a block.
-In other words, extrapolating a bit boldly and going from discreet local measurement to a continuous spatial function, we have:
+Second, and more importantly, it demonstrates that the plume varies in time grossly as a block.
+In other words, extrapolating a bit boldly and going from discreet local measurement to a continuous spatial function, we have

-$$\Delta T_z(r,t) \approx f_z(r) \ \theta(t) \tag{9}$$
+$$\Delta T_z(r,t) \approx f_z(r)\theta(t).$$ (9)

 $\Delta T_z$ is, at each z, the product of a space function $f_z(r)$ by a time function $\theta(t)$ .
-Making a step further, we assimilate $f_z(r)$ to 25 exp( $-r^2/b^2$ ), $b_i$ depending on z according to a self-similar law.
-Note again that we have available only three altitudes z (1.0, 1.5, and 2 m, respectively), and no simultaneous recording at two altitudes.
+Taking a step further, we assimilate $f_z(r)$ to $\exp(-r^2/b^2)$ , $b_i$ depending on z according to a self-similar law.
+Note again that we have only three altitudes z (1.0, 1.5, and 2 m, respectively) available and no simultaneous recording at two altitudes.

 The causes of the observed instabilities remain unclear.
-The mean axis of the plume could be affected by unstable motions and distortions, especially given the fact that external influences cannot be completely ruled out before the construction of

-30 the partition wall (Fig. 1).
-Complementary experiments performed after the completion of the wall, however, indicated that the mean barycenter of the plume can indeed move, but that this effect is not dominating, and that the observed instabilities of the plume are not a consequence of slight plume motion, but large and intrinsic instabilities of the plume itself.
+The mean axis of the plume could be affected by unstable motions and distortions, especially given the fact that external influences cannot be completely ruled out before the construction of the partition wall (Fig. 1).
+Complementary experiments performed after the completion of the wall, however, indicated that the mean barycenter of the plume can indeed move, but that this effect does not dominate and that the observed instabilities of the plume are not a consequence of slight plume motion, but rather large and intrinsic instabilities of the plume itself.